Le Condottière: Plot

 More than a year and a half before, Madera asked Winckler personally to forge the painting of some Italian Renaissance painter.
 Despite his tedium, Winckler accepted the request, but for this occasion he set out to create a true masterpiece, rather than just a technically perfect reproduction.
 He thus decided to paint a condottiero, based exclusively on Antonello da Messina's Il Condottiero.
 He moved to the French commune of Dampierre, to the refurbished basement of Madera, where he worked for fifteen months, except for short breaks, enduring the impatience of his boss, who was used to him normally taking about two months for this type of painting.
 In the midst of his isolation, he learned of the death of his master and became irreconcilably estranged from his Parisian partner, Geneviève.
 Finally, the painting, almost finished, did not satisfy him and he considered it a failure.
 In desperation, he began to get drunk and to calm him down Rufus took him on vacation to Gstaad, a place that Winckler thought was a bad copy of his esteemed Altenberg and that did not manage to calm him down at all.

 The narrative of the novel begins with the events after all that has been said above, in Orly, with Winckler carrying the beheaded body of Madera, whom he has murdered in cold blood and without remorse, after having decided to abandon his work with Il Condottiero.
 Outside the cellar where he is locked up, Otto Schnabel, Madera's valet, is waiting for him.
 Winckler fears that Otto is trying to communicate with Rufus and that Rufus may decide to kill him in revenge.
 Later, the protagonist manages to escape from the house by digging a hole in the walls with a chisel.
 He arrives at Streten's house in Paris, in whose workshop he had previously worked.
 Streten listens to him and Wickler confesses his crime.
 Now calmer, he acknowledges his fit of euphoria and irrationality, for in reality he had never been in real danger; although he did not regret Madera's death, he had no real reason to kill him either.
 Finally, Winckler decides to live on his savings for a few months, to abandon his activity as a forger and to start a new life.

 Interest in Il Condottiero

 In his book W or the Memory of Childhood (1975), Perec himself comments on the empathy he feels for Antonello da Messina's painting Il Condottiero, partly because of the scar on the sitter's upper lip, a physical trait that Perec also possessed since his childhood.
-This scar was so significant to the author that he used it as the hallmark of one of the characters in A Void (1969) and was instrumental in the choice of actor Jacques Spiesser to star in his film Un Homme qqui dort (1974).
+This scar was so significant to the author that he used it as the hallmark of one of the characters in A Void (1969) and was instrumental in the choice of actor Jacques Spiesser to star in his film Un Homme qui dort (1974).
 The painting by da Messina appears in that film and is mentioned in his book of the same name, A Man Asleep (1967).